intelligent-machine-learning/dlrover/docs/design/training-pre-check.md

 of components such as containers and networks.
 Traditional training frameworks do not and should not involve these components.

-Considering that the actual
+Considering that the actual checks are highly related to the specific deployment environment and heavily rely on external capabilities, implementations added here on the open-source side will be updated in the future (in a more generic way), only the exposure of interfaces and the implementation of processes for now.
-checks are highly related to the specific deployment environment and heavily rely on external capabilities, there are currently no actual check implementations added on the open-source side, only the exposure of interfaces and the implementation of processes.
 This article only discusses the core design of this aspect.

 ## Target

 - Support configurable multiple types of serial synchronous check before training starts. (primary)
-- Support limited checks during training execution. (secondary)
+- Support limited checks(some check may not be supported during runtime) during training execution. (secondary)

 ## Design